ZDSRInternational/zdsr-docs/Documentation/zd.md

 This is where the arrow keys come to the rescue.
 In this section, we will call them the "directional keys", because this will help you understand their function better.
 "UP" and "DOWN" arrows are used to read the text line by line.
 "DOWN ARROW" reads the next line, while the "UP ARROW" reads the previous one.
 Practise this here.
 As soon as you press the "DOWN ARROW" you will hear the following:

-> the computer which contains public welfare edition, Youth edition without dongle and
+> operate their computer.
+The program comes in several editions, namely the public welfare

 This is the second line of the text placed in the text box we are currently viewing.
 Imagine the situation that you do not exactly get the spelling of a word.
 In such a case you can use the "LEFT" and "RIGHT" arrow keys to move to the previous and next character of a current line (respectively).
 Another interesting function of the arrow keys is moving between words in the document.
 When you press the "LCTRL" together with the "LEFT" or the "RIGHT" arrow, you will move to either the previous or the next word.
 Yet another function connected with the arrows is the ability to move between paragraphs.
 When you press the "LCTRL" key together with the "UP" or the "DOWN" arrow, ZDSR will read the previous or the next paragraph, respectively.
 Unfortunately we cannot test this feature here, as this text is just a single paragraph.
 In case of problems with remembering these key combinations, please learn the following: